ytti/oxidized/docs/Configuration.md

 ## SSH enabling legacy algorithms

-When connecting to older firmware over SSH, it is sometimes necessary to enable legacy/disabled settings like KexAlgorithms, HostKeyAlgorithms or the Encryption.
+When connecting to older firmware over SSH, it is sometimes necessary to enable legacy/disabled settings like KexAlgorithms, HostKeyAlgorithms, MAC or the Encryption.

-These settings can be provided on a per-node basis by mapping the ssh_kex, ssh_host_key and the ssh_encryption fields from you source.
+These settings can be provided on a per-node basis by mapping the ssh_kex, ssh_host_key, ssh_hmac and the ssh_encryption fields from you source.

 ```yaml
 ...